 - If you add a new marketing channel, is it bringing in qualified traffic?

-- Can you optimize the experience through customized landing pages?
+- Can you optimise the experience through customised landing pages?

 4. Channel efficiency

 Then there’s channel efficiency, or what we like to call the “prove it” point.
 This is where you get to prove that your paid efforts are making an impact!
 In order to show which sales channels are driving the highest ROI, zero in on: